conversejs/community-plugins/packages/galene/readme.md

 ```
 converse.initialize({
     ....
+	galene_head_display_toggle: false,
+	galene_host: 'localhost'
     ....
 });
 ```

+Set the galene_host to your XMPP server or a federated server that supports the above XEPs otherwise, it won't work.

 ## How to use
 Click on the video icon on the conversation toolbar to turn a chat or groupchat into an audio/video conference